WanjiruMuia/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 1.
-What’s in there?
+current directory contents in a long format